WinVector/Examples/LogisticOmit/margin_recovery.md

 independence of `x1` and `x2`).
 At this point we have inferred the `pX1` and `pX2` parameters from the observed data.

+### Combining Observations

-Putting this all together we get a joint estimate of the complete `proportion` vector.
+We new combine all of our known data to get an estimate of the (unobserved) summaries produced by `margin_transform`.

 ``` r
 # put together experimenter 1 and 2's joint estimate of marginal proportions